-Culture & Performance Appreciation in London is a 3 credit-hour course that fulfills a UB General Education requirement (Arts.)
+Culture & Performance Appreciation in London is a 3 credit-hour course that fulfills a UB General Education requirement (Arts).
 This intensive and unique course integrates the study of culture and performance with focused research on its relationship with architecture, fine arts, history, music, ceremonies, urban design, and the contemporary landscape.
 Academically, the city of London will be our classroom.
 Learning and teaching takes place on-site at some of the world's most fascinating historic, cultural, and performing arts venues in London, (e.g. Tower of London, The Globe, British Museum, and much more).
 Our formal lectures will be held as "Gatherings."
 The daily itinerary takes our students on comprehensive day-long explorations of London's past, present, and future.
 Our walking tours and guided journeys through London allow the student to become knowledgeable and familiar with the city, experts in their own right.
 Students will also take on their own independent London artistic and cultural research project, where working in small groups they will conduct field research on a topic of their selection, while interacting with local counterparts and digitally documenting their discoveries.
+2018 Day Trips will include Warner Bros.
+Harry Potter Studios and Henry VIII's Hampton Court.